btrettel/plint/plint-todo.md

 - How to better catch issues like "slits and grooves" in 16481894 not being automatically recognized by my antecedent basis checker?
     - clips: The vehicle air purging system of claim 5, wherein the support member defines integrally formed clips extending outwardly therefrom to couple with the vehicle body.
 (16775312)
     - slits or grooves, slits, slit: The air diffuser device according to claim 1, wherein said baffle element comprises peripherally open slits or grooves which are open at the peripheral edge of said baffle element, and/or wherein said baffle element comprises peripherally closed slits each having a bridge portion in the peripheral region for bridging the gap at the peripheral end of each slit.
 (16481894)
 - Contingent limitation detection.
 Contingent limitations can be satisfied if the condition is never met.
 See 2022-05-20 non-final rejection for claim 9 of 16773873.
-MPEP 2111.04, II.
+MPEP 2111.04.II. <https://www.uspto.gov/web/offices/pac/mpep/s2111.html#d0e201000>
+    - > The broadest reasonable interpretation of a system (or apparatus or product) claim having structure that performs a function, which only needs to occur if a condition precedent is met, requires structure for performing the function should the condition occur.
+The system claim interpretation differs from a method claim interpretation because the claimed structure must be present in the system regardless of whether the condition is met and the function is actually performed.
     - Some examiners don't like "if"?
     - <http://www.intelproplaw.com/ip_forum/index.php/topic,30711.msg142871.html#msg142871>
         - > People have commented here in the past that "if" is a bad word to use in claims.
 "When ... then" is apparently the preferred phrasing.